Animal Emergency Hospital

 In-House Pet Laboratory

-Our state-of-the-art in-house laboratory is equipped with the latest technology to help us get to the bottom of what may be wrong with your dog or cat.
+Our state-of-the-art in-house laboratory is equipped with the latest IDEXX and HESKA lab equipment to help us diagnose conditions and determine what may be wrong with your dog or cat.

 Read more